Infinitesimal extension of pluricanonical forms: Introduction

+\begin{remark} For applications, it would be very important to remove the hypothesis (3) in Theorem \ref{L2II}.
+However, we are not sure whether the statement is still correct. \end{remark}

-Other than the aforementioned references, the articles \cite {Nog95}, \cite{LRW} by J. Noguchi, K. Liu, S. Rao and X.~Wan contain important ideas in connection with our work here.
+Other than the references mentioned above, the articles \cite {Nog95}, \cite{LRW} by J. Noguchi, K. Liu, S. Rao and X.~Wan contain important ideas in connection with our work here.
 Recent and exciting contributions in the direction of Conjecture 1.1 are due to J.-P. Demailly in \cite{Dem20} as well as to S.~Rao and I.-H. Tsai in \cite{RT}.

 {\bf Acknowledgments.} During part of the preparation of this article we have enjoyed the hospitality and excellent working conditions offered by the \emph{Freiburg Institut for Advanced Study}.
-At FRIAS we had the opportunity to meet and discuss with many visitors, but the math exchanges we have had with S. Kebekus and C. Schnell have been exceptionally stimulating.
-We thank A. Höring for valuable discussions.
-Also, J. Lott, R. Mazzeo and Y. Rubinstein answered patiently and professionally to our "Hodge theory" questions.
-Many thanks to all of them!
+At FRIAS we had the opportunity to meet many visitors, but the math exchanges we have had with S.~Kebekus and C. Schnell have been exceptionally fruitful.
+We thank A. H\"oring, J. Lott, R. Mazzeo, S. Rao and Y.~Rubinstein for valuable discussions.
+JC thanks the Institut Universitaire de France and the A.N.R JCJC project Karmapolis (ANR-21-CE40-0010) for providing excellent working condition.
+Finally, our work was completed during MP's visit at \emph{Center for Complex Geometry} (in Daejeon, South Korea).
+Many thanks to J.-M. Hwang for the invitation and vibrant working atmosphere in this institute!